wdv4758h/pypy-extradoc/blog/draft/coverage.rst

 I asked several friends in the VM implementation and research field if they were aware of any other research into making VMs stay fast when debugging tools like ``coverage.py`` are running.
-No one I spoke to was aware of any, so I'm pleased to say that PyPy is quite possibly the first VM to work on optimizing code in debugging mode!
+No one I spoke to was aware of any (but I didn't do a particularly exhaustive review of the literature, I just tweeted at a few people), so I'm pleased to say that PyPy is quite possibly the first VM to work on optimizing code in debugging mode!
 This is possible because of our years spent investing in meta-tracing research.

 Happy testing,
 Alex